Skip to Main Content

 Once the article files are finalized, there are a few final steps:

-• Both print AND online-only journals should upload final pdfs of articles to your Journal page on the BerkeleyLaw Scholarship Repository
+• Both print AND online-only journals MUST upload final pdfs of articles to your Journal page on the BerkeleyLaw Scholarship Repository.

 • Upload final Word and pdfs of your articles to your Journal’s Shared Drive, along with Author Agreements and any other relevant files.